 The Appeals Committee will consist of five members: the Division Chair responsible for the course and four full-time faculty members chosen by the Division Chair from at least two divisions.
 The Division Chair will serve as the chair of the committee.
-Findings from the Appeals Committee will be shared with the Provost for review before notifying the student.
+Findings from the Appeals Committee will be shared with the Vice President of Academic Affairs for review before notifying the student.
 Then, the Chair of the Appeals Committee will notify the student, who filed the grievance, of the findings.
 This notification will occur within five business days of receiving the grievance.

-Note: Illegal acts related to academic dishonesty, such as conspiracy or breaking and entering, are to be reported to the Provost for appropriate action through regular college disciplinary channels.
+Note: Illegal acts related to academic dishonesty, such as conspiracy or breaking and entering, are to be reported to the Vice President of Academic Affairs for appropriate action through regular college disciplinary channels.